Skip to content

 client_version = "1.0.0"

-[mcp.client.roots] # Roots capability (expose local paths to server)
+[mcp.client.roots] # Roots capability (exposing local paths to the server)

 enable = false

-[mcp.client.sampling] # Sampling capability (let server use your LLM)
+[mcp.client.sampling] # Sampling capability (allowing the server to call your model)

 enable = false